Blotch3D/Blotch3D/README.md

 2. Load textures from standard image files.

-3. Show 2D and in-world (as a texture) text in any font, size, color, etc. at any 2D or 3D position, or make 2D text follow a sprite.
+3. Show 2D and in-world (as a texture) text in any font, size, color, etc. at any 2D or 3D position, and make text follow a sprite in 2D or 3D.

 4. Attach sprites to other sprites to create sprite trees as deep as you want.
 Child sprite orientation and position is relative to its parent sprite's orientation and position, and can be changed dynamically.
-(It's a scene graph.)
+(It's a dynamic scene graph.)

 5. Override all steps in the drawing of each sprite.

-6. A default GUI allows the user to easily control all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).
+6. A default GUI can allow the user to easily control all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).

-7. Programmatically control camera position, orientation, zoom, etc.
+7. Easily control camera position, orientation, zoom, etc. programmatically.

 8. Create billboard sprites.